MattForshaw/SampleHTCondorJob/README.md

 `` ssh -t username@linux.cs.ncl.ac.uk ssh username@condor1``

 When you run this command you will be prompted twice for your password, or you can set up public-private SSH keys to do this automatically for you.

+To upload files for use by HTCondor you can use SCP (http://man7.org/linux/man-pages/man1/scp.1.html) (using Git Bash for Windows or the terminal in Linux/OS X).

 ## Running the jobs.
 Upload the contents of this repository to the condor1 node.